Nissan Stagea: Series 2

 The WC34 series 2 (August 1998 to March 2001) was a minor revision of the WC34 Series 1.
-The headlights were changed in shape and made from high impact plastic (previous model had glass headlights) and the high beam lights moved into the grill.
+The headlights were changed in shape and made from high impact plastic (previous model had glass headlights) and the high beam lights moved into the grille.
 The indicators were changed to a clear unit, and changed shape slightly.
 Front aero was slightly revised and body mouldings colour matched.
 Interior trim choices were also changed.
 It has the same engine choices, but they are the updated NEO version of the RB series and higher spec models included a tiptronic auto transmission.
 The power ranges from 114 kW in the updated NEO 2L to 206 kW for the 2.5L turbo and 2.6L twin turbo.
 2WD and 4WD versions available.
 A choice of transmissions is also available: 4-speed auto (E-AT) for X and G series models, 4-speed tiptronic auto (M-AT) found in RS series models, and 5-speed manual for the 25t RS FOUR S and 260RS.

 New models and options for Series 2 included: